ionic-team/ionic-portals/website/docs/for-ios/upgrade-guides.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## IonicPortals iOS 0.7.x -> 0.8.0
+## Portals for iOS 0.7.x → 0.8.0

-IonicPortals iOS version 0.8.0 is compatible with '@ionic/portals' version 0.8.x.
+- Portals for iOS version `0.8.0` is compatible with Portals Web Plugin version `0.8.x`.

 This release requires Xcode 14.1 or higher in accordance with [Apple's requirements](https://developer.apple.com/news/upcoming-requirements/?id=04252023a).